Assassination of Sokratis Giolias: Life and career

 Sokratis Giolias (Σωκράτης Γκιόλιας; 13 February 1973 – 19 July 2010) was a Greek investigative journalist, blogger and broadcaster.

-At the time of his death he was a journalist at Proto Thema Greece's largest newspaper by circulation and worked closely with Themos Anastasiadis its owner.
+At the time of his death he was a journalist at Proto Thema (Greece's largest newspaper by circulation), working closely with Themos Anastasiadis its owner.
 He was the co-founder of the news blog 'Troktiko' according to various sources including a confirmation made by the website following his death, though he had denied this association in his lifetime.
 The blog became one of the most popular sources of news in Greece.
 In the wake of the shooting, Troktiko blog went offline, citing security reasons.

 According to his colleagues, he had planned to publish the results of an investigation into corruption in the coming days.

 He was recognizable to the Greek public due to his close association with Makis Triantafyllopoulos, one of Greece's best known investigative journalists.
 Prior to becoming an investigative journalist, he worked as a sports journalist.